-Allendale Columbia Upper School students are invited to participate in an innovative Three-Day experimental theatre experience where they will work with AC faculty and community experts to write, design, stage, and perform an original play, complete with a set and costumes…in one weekend!
+Allendale Columbia Upper School students participated in an innovative experimental theatre experience: a Three-Day Play!
+Students worked with AC faculty and community experts to write, design, stage, and perform an original play, complete with a set and costumes…in one weekend!

 - Friday, May 31st, 3 – 11 p.m.: Writing, editing, casting, read through